Uranium mining debate: Health risks of uranium mining

 Because uranium ore emits radon gas, uranium mining can be more dangerous than other underground mining, unless adequate ventilation systems are installed.
 During the 1950s, many Navajos in the U.S. became uranium miners, as many uranium deposits were discovered on Navajo reservations.
 A statistically significant subset of these early miners later developed small cell carcinoma after exposure to uranium ore.
 Radon-222, a natural decay product of uranium, has been shown to be the cancer-causing agent.
-Some American survivors and their descendants have received compensation under the Radiation Exposure Compensation Act which was enacted in 1990, and as of 2016 continues to receive and award claims.
-Successful claimants have include uranium miners, mill workers and ore transporters.
+Some American survivors and their descendants have received compensation under the Radiation Exposure Compensation Act which was enacted in 1990, and as of 2016 continue to receive and award claims.
+Successful claimants include uranium miners, mill workers and ore transporters.

 Residues from processing of uranium ore can also be a source of Radon.
 Radon resulting from the high radium content in uncovered dumps and tailing ponds can be easily released into the atmosphere.

 Also possible is the contamination of ground water and surface water with uranium by leaching processes.
 In July 2011, the World Health Organization (WHO) released the fourth edition of its guidelines for drinking-water quality.
 The drinking water guidance level for uranium was increased to 30 μg/L. This limit can be exceeded near mill tailings or mining sites.

 Tetravalent uranium is commonly assumed to form insoluble species and such strategy was employed to reduce the risk of uranium leakage near mining sites.
 However, the presence of U(IV) in soil bound to amorphous Al-P-Fe-Si aggregates as a non-crystalline species was detected by Rizlan Bernier-Latmani and coworkers into a stream that joined a mining-impacted wetland in France, raising suspicious that phenomena of uranium leakage could be greater than previously imagined.

 In January 2008 Areva was nominated for an Anti Oscar Award.
 The French state-owned company mines uranium in northern Niger where mine workers are not informed about health risks, and analysis shows radioactive contamination of air, water and soil.
 The local organization that represents the mine workers spoke of "suspicious deaths among the workers, caused by radioactive dust and contaminated groundwater".